espnet/espnet/egs/vcc20/vc1_task1/README.md

 1. Specify the `spk`.
 2. Specify `pretrained_model_dir`.
 If you wish to use the pretrained model we provide, leave `pretrained_model_dir` to the default value (`downloads`).
 If it does not exist, it will be automatically downloaded.
 If you wish to use your own trained model, set `pretrained_model_dir` to, for example, `../libritts`.
 3. Specify `pretrained_model_name`.
 Default: `tts1`.
+4. Specify `voc`.
+If you wish to use the Griffin-Lim algorithm, set to `GL`; if wish to use the trained PWG, set to `PWG`.
-4. Specify `stop_stage` to no larger than 5.
+5. Specify `stop_stage` to no larger than 5.

-With this main script, a full procedure of TTS training is performed:
+With this main script, a full procedure of TTS finetuning is performed:

 - Stage -1: Pretrained model downloading, including the pretrained TTS and PWG models.
 - Stage 0: Data preparation.
 The rules of transcription parsing is consistent with the parsing performed in TTS pretraining.